 While it is always better to approach chemical products with caution, Jason suggests that some are able to assist in getting rid of mushrooms on the lawn.

-Fertilizing a lawn with 'fertilizers containing nitrogen will help break down the decaying matter that the mushrooms are feeding on and at the same time stimulate lawn growth,' he says.
-However, he does not recommend some commercial fungicides that are sometimes used, as these can destroy your soil health if used too liberally.
+Fertilizing a lawn with fertilizers containing nitrogen will help break down the decaying matter that the mushrooms are feeding on and at the same time stimulate lawn growth, he says.
+However, he warns that some commercial fungicides can destroy your soil health if used too liberally.
 Always check the label and follow instructions carefully.

 Is it essential to remove mushrooms?